delingren/walle/remote_transmitter.md

    ╱ B ╲
   ```
 * Determine the quadrant based on the position of the joystick.
 * For `Forward` and `Backward`, raise or lower both arms by one step.
-The step size is determined by the offset of the Y axis.
 * For `Left` and `Right`, raise of lower one arm by one stop.
-The step size is determined by the offset of the Y axis.
+* The step size is determined by the offset of the Y axis.

 So, you move the joystick back and forth to raise or lower one or two arms.
 If the joystick is to the left, it controls the left arm.
 If it's to the right, it controls the right arm.
 If it's in the middle(ish), it controls both.